A Tax-Saving Way to Help The Wilderness Society

-If you are 70½ years old or older, you can take advantage of a simple way to protect the wildlands you love and receive tax benefits in return.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit The Wilderness Society and receive tax benefits in return.
 You can give up to $100,000 from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?